Roasting & Debacterizing

-The different roaster types of Bühler Barth allow product-specific settings to be selected which determine the roasting degree.
+The different roaster types of Bühler Barth allow product-specific settings to be selected which determine the degree of roast.
 The selection of similar or entirely different temperature profiles with a highly flexible retention time in the roasters allow almost unlimited possibilities of flavour development.
-The pyrazine content of the cocoa beans is used as an indicator for the roasting flavour as well as for the reproducibility of the roasting process.
+The pyrazine content of the cocoa beans is used as an indicator for the roasted flavor as well as for the reproducibility of the roasting process.

 Nut roasting and pasteurizing.

-The NR roasting system is characterized by the fact it develops a good product flavour and ensures an optimal shelf life and uniform roasting degree.
+The NR roasting system is characterized by the fact it develops a good product flavour and ensures an optimal shelf life and uniform degree of roast.
 Especially the high oxidation resistance achieved has a highly beneficial effect on the shelf life of roasted hazelnuts, peanuts, almonds, and cashew nuts.
 In addition, a novel pasteurizing process for almonds efficiently reduces the germ count while leaving the visual appearance of the treated almonds unchanged and minimizing the water absorption capacity.

 Modularity meeting your needs.